SringayKeno/MechaCarStatisticalAnalysis/README.md

 ## Study Design: MechaCar vs Competition

-#### Study: How much of impact does color of vehicle have on its resale value.
+#### Study: How much of impact does color of vehicle have on its resale value?
 MechaCar vs Competition

 ##### A few questions that could be asked